 by Bianca Garilli, ND, IFMCP, USMC Veteran

-SARS-CoV-2 began its destructive path in China in late 2019 and spread, quite literally, across the globe at speeds faster than most could have ever imagined.
-Worldwide, this virus has left (at the time of this writing) over 190,000 people dead, and nearly 2.7 million infected based on the limited testing that most countries have employed.
+SARS-CoV-2 (COVID-19) began its destructive path in China in late 2019 and spread, quite literally, across the globe at speeds faster than most could have ever imagined.
+Worldwide, the COVID-19 virus has left (at the time of this writing) over 190,000 people dead, and nearly 2.7 million infected based on the limited testing that most countries have employed.
 And the trajectory of the global curve is still uncertain.
 The fight is real, the enemy microscopic, the future forever changed.1

 One of the many groups greatly affected by the novel coronavirus, while also playing a major role in defeating this pandemic, is the United States military.